unosquare/swan/README.md

 * **Bind**: binds the current connection to a set of  credentials
-* **Unbind**: signals the server that the connection is about to close then the server proceeds to close the connection to the client
+* **Unbind or Disconnect**: signals the server that the connection is about to close then the server proceeds to close the connection to the client
 * **Modify**: this operation is used by LDAP clients to request a change to be performed to the already existing database.
 This operation is used in combination with one of following :
   * **Add**: inserts a new entry into the directory
   * **Delete**: deletes an entry from the directory